msparkles/Soulforged/README.md

 # Soulforged

-Soulforged is a Minecraft mod that aims to improve on and adapt a multitude of Minecrafts mechanics, including a total revamp of the armor, damage and weapon system, a lot of new materials, three types of magic, and various structures and bosses.
+Soulforged is a Minecraft mod that aims to improve on and adapt a multitude of Minecraft's mechanics, including a total revamp of the armor, damage and weapon system, a lot of new materials, three types of magic, and various structures and bosses.

 ## Condensed Version

-Soulforged Concept But Condensed So People Don’t Have To Read 90 Fucking Pages
+Soulforged Concept But Condensed So People Don't Have To Read 90 Fucking Pages

-I’m gonna start adding some thoughts to various features and suggestions, marked with italics.
+I'm gonna start adding some thoughts to various features and suggestions, marked with italics.

 ### Modular Equipment